Giridharab/Twitter-SparkStreaming-SentimentAnalysis/README.md

 ## Goal

-The goal is to show users sentiment analysis based on given trending topics while running the application.
-Application collects tweets from trending topics ,creates a pipeline for sentiment and emotion analysis and finally displays results of the sentiment analysis in a dashboard.
+• The goal is to show users sentiment analysis based on given trending topics while running the application.
+Application collects tweets from trending to topics, creates a pipeline for sentiment and emotion analysis and finally displays results of the sentiment analysis in a dashboard.